Classic Motorcycle Build

 1974 Norton Commando engine cradle bolts

-A thin drift pin and hammer helps knock the bolts through the cases, and the engine is now free to be lifted out.
+A drift pin and hammer helped knock the bolts through the cases, and the engine was now free to be lifted out.

 Norton Commando engine removal